blackberry/OpenCV/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param useExtrinsicGuess: If true (1), the function uses the provided  ``rvec``  and  ``tvec`` values as initial approximations of the rotation and translation vectors, respectively, and further optimizes them.

     :param iterationsCount: Number of iterations.

     :param reprojectionError: Inlier threshold value used by the RANSAC procedure.
 The parameter value is the maximum allowed distance between the observed and computed point projections to consider it an inlier.

     :param minInliersCount: Number of inliers.
 If the algorithm at some stage finds more inliers than ``minInliersCount`` , it finishes.

     :param inliers: Output vector that contains indices of inliers in ``objectPoints`` and ``imagePoints`` .

+    :param flags: Method for solving a PnP problem (see  :ocv:func:`solvePnP` ).

 The function estimates an object pose given a set of object points, their corresponding image projections, as well as the camera matrix and the distortion coefficients.
 This function finds such a pose that minimizes reprojection error, that is, the sum of squared distances between the observed projections ``imagePoints`` and the projected (using
 :ocv:func:`projectPoints` ) ``objectPoints``.
 The use of RANSAC makes the function resistant to outliers.
+The function is parallelized with the TBB library.